jialeguan/llm_server/doc/pcc_slides.typ

 ]

 = Threats
 == Stateless Computation

 #slide[
-  #set text(size: 14pt)
+  #set text(size: 16pt)
   = Requirement
-  The system does not maintain any state between requests.
-Each request is processed independently, and the system does not store any information about previous requests.
+  The system does not maintain any state between requests and the system does not store any information about previous requests.

   = Attacker's Capabilities
   - *Weak*: An attacker gains access to the system's storage mechanism, potentially compromising databases or disk storage.
 They can also query the system to infer the presence of sensitive information.